web-extend/web-extend/docs/guide/migration/vitesse-webext.md

 ## Migrating bundler

-WebExtend uses Rsbuild under the hood, so you need to migrate the bundler from Vite to Rsbuild.
+Bext uses Rsbuild under the hood, so you need to migrate the bundler from Vite to Rsbuild.
 Nevertheless, the migration process is easy, and the main changes are as follows.

-1. Create `bext.config.ts` for WebExtend configuration.
+1. Create `bext.config.ts` for Bext configuration.
 2. Create `rsbuild.config.ts` for Rsbuild configuration.
 3. Add the following plugins to Rsbuild.
    - [@rsbuild/plugin-vue](https://rsbuild.rs/plugins/list/plugin-vue)